andysouth/rtsetse/README.md

 I have organised development in phases with each phase producing a testable deliverable.
 The components of each phase will be combined to produce a modular product.
 Some user-interface components for inputs and outputs will be developed within each phase.
 A later phase will work on how best to combine these and add to them to create a coherent tool.

 All functions in the package are currently preceded by rt.
-There are functions called rtPhase[n]Test() which test the development phases as shown below.
+There are functions called rt_run*() which perform simulation runs.

+The development phases have been :

 * **Phase 1 : Population1**:  an age-structured a-spatial population simulation for tsetse
 * **Phase 2 : Movement1**:  random movement independent of vegetation